 Prosecution of the former cop was made possible thanks to police misconduct attorney Brett Greenfield, who was hired by the victim’s family.
 During a deposition, the attorney asked the cop to testify if he wanted to murder Morin to get him “out of the way” so that he could continue his romantic relationship with Perez.

 “I’m exercising my Fifth Amendment right not to testify,” Rodriguez responded.
 The case concluded with Riverside County settling the lawsuit for $7 million, and prosecutors had to re-open the criminal investigation into the shooting, which brought murder charges.
-The former cop is currently out of custody after posting $1 million bail.
+The former cop is currently out of custody after posting $1 million bails.

 The news of Rodriguez’s firing from the Riverside police prompted members of the victim’s family to say that the entire city is now safer.